 Speeds and feeds recipes are essential for CNC machining operations because they’re what we use to define our cutting parameters for the toolpaths we program.
-For a three-axis CNC like the Bantam Tools Desktop CNC Milling Machine, there are five key cutting parameters you’ll need to define when programming your CAM:
+For the Bantam Tools Milling Machines, there are five key cutting parameters you’ll need to define when programming your CAM:

-- Spindle speed (RPM, revolutions per minute) relates to how quickly the cutting edge moves along the material.
+- Spindle speed (RPM, revolutions per minute) relates to how quickly the cutting edge spins.

 - Feed rate (IPM, inches per minute) controls how quickly the tool moves through the material.

-- Stepdown (ADOC, axial depth of cut) is how deep your tool cuts into the material.
+- Axial depth of cut (ADOC), otherwise known as depth of cut (DOC) and stepdown, is how deep your tool cuts into the material.

 Example: Programming 3D Adaptive Clearing Toolpath